 No matter if you want just to have a simple email tool, or use your email tool as a task manager, or want it to help you with productivity and moving emails around based on your daily agenda, then you have individual apps that will help you do that.
 They’re laser-focused.
 There’s just no reason to use have-it-all email tools nowadays since they mostly lead to distraction.

-So, need to solve a broken UI?
-Simplify it.
+So, if you need to solve a broken UI, the straightforward answer is to simplify it.
 Go back to your user’s primary goal and how you can help them solve it.
 Remove everything else that doesn’t make that goal easier to achieve.

 Whose job is it to handle UX?